AILab-CVC/YOLO-World/README.md

 ```

 ## Licence
-YOLO-World is under the GPL-v3 Licence and is supported for comercial usage.
+YOLO-World is under the GPL-v3 Licence and is supported for commercial usage.
+If you need a commercial license for YOLO-World, please feel free to contact us.